What is a shoulder dislocation?

 Talk to the Shoulder Experts

-Some people may never have a shoulder subluxation or dislocation but will feel vague pain in the shoulder resulting from loose shoulder joint.
+Some people may never have a shoulder subluxation or dislocation but will feel vague pain in the shoulder resulting from looseness in the shoulder joint.
 This is known as multi-directional shoulder instability (MDI).
 This occurs when the shoulder ligaments are loose, allowing excessive shoulder mobility, which can lead to pain.

 A true shoulder dislocation is a very painful injury and most athletes require immediate on-the-field medical care or a trip to the emergency room to have the shoulder put back in place.
 However, in some patients, the episodes are more subtle and feel like the shoulder is popping or slipping out of place or just loose.